 Service Communications: We may contact you with important information regarding our Services.
-For example, we may send you notifications (through any of the means available to us) of changes or updates to our Services, billing issues, service changes, log-in attempts or password reset notices, etc. Customer and its End Users may also send notifications, messages and other updates to End Users regarding their own use of the Services.
-Please note that you will not be able to opt-out of receiving certain service communications which are integral to your use (like password resets or billing notices).
+For example, we may send you notifications (through any of the means available to us) of changes or updates to our Services, billing issues, log-in attempts or password reset notices, etc. Please note that you will not be able to opt-out of receiving certain service communications which are integral to your use of some of the Services (like password resets or billing notices).

-Promotional Communications: We may engage in service and promotional communications, through e-mail, phone, SMS and notifications subject to all applicable laws.
-We may also notify you about new features, additional offerings, events, special opportunities or any other information we think you will find valuable, as our customer, User, Participant or prospect, which may or may not be based on you chrematistics.
-We may provide such notices through any of the contact means available to us (e.g., phone, mobile or e-mail), through the Services, or through our marketing campaigns on any other sites or platforms.
+Promotional Communications: We may engage in service and promotional communications, through e-mail, phone, SMS and notifications subject to all applicable laws; we may also notify you about new features, additional offerings, events, special opportunities or any other information we think, based on the information we process for this purpose, you will find valuable, as our Customer, User, or Prospect, subject to any necessary collection of your consent as appropriate based on applicable laws.

-If you do not wish to receive such promotional communications, you may notify us at any time by sending an e-mail to: firstname.lastname@example.org or by following the “unsubscribe”, “stop”, “opt-out” or “change e-mail preferences” instructions contained in the promotional communications you receive.
+If you do not wish to receive such promotional communications, you may notify us at any time by sending an e-mail to: firstname.lastname@example.org or by following the instructions contained in the promotional communications you receive.

 8. Data Security

-We and our hosting services implement systems, applications and procedures to secure your personal data, to minimize the risks of theft, damage, loss of information, or unauthorized access or use of information.
-Such mechanisms include encryption of data in transit and at rest.
+We implement industry-standard systems, applications and procedures to secure your personal data, to minimize the risks of theft, damage, loss of information, or unauthorized access or use of information.
+Such mechanisms include encryption of data in transit and at rest where appropriate.

-However, although we make efforts to protect your privacy, we cannot guarantee that our Sites, Platform or Services (or any part thereof) will be immune from any wrongdoings, malfunctions, unlawful interceptions or access, or other kinds of abuse and misuse.
+However, although we make efforts to protect your privacy, we cannot guarantee that our Websites, Application or Services (or any part thereof) will be immune from any wrongdoings, malfunctions, unlawful interceptions or access, or other kinds of abuse and misuse.

 9. Data Subject Rights

 Individuals may have rights concerning their Personal Data.
-If you wish to exercise your privacy rights under any applicable law, such as the right to request access to, and rectification or erasure of your Personal Data held with Valence Security, or to restrict or object to such Personal Data’s processing, or to port such Personal Data, or the right to equal services and prices (each to the extent available to you under the laws which apply to you) – please contact us by e-mail at: firstname.lastname@example.org.
+If you wish to exercise your privacy rights under any applicable law, including the EU or UK General Data Protection Regulation (GDPR) or the California Consumer Privacy Act (CCPA) such as the right to know/request access to (specific pieces of personal data collected; categories of personal data collected; categories of sources from whom the personal data was collected; purpose of collecting personal data; categories of third parties with whom we have shared personal data) and rectification or erasure of your Personal Data held with Valence Security, or to restrict or object to such Personal Data’s processing (including the right to direct us not to sell your personal data to third parties now or in the future), or to port such Personal Data, or the right to equal services and prices (each to the extent available to you under the laws which apply to you) – please contact us by e-mail at: firstname.lastname@example.org.